k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 The [task execution report](/articles/TDM/tdm_gui/27_task_execution_history.md#generating-a-task-execution-summary-report) includes the Statistics Report tab that compares the number of records in each table in the source and target environments.

-The TDM library includes the **StatsLoader** Broadway actor that populates the statistics data into **task_exe_stats_detailed** TDM DB table.
-The generated load flows include the following Broadway actors:
+The TDM library includes the **StatsLoader** Broadway Actor that populates the statistics data into **task_exe_stats_detailed** TDM DB table.
+The generated load flows include the following 2 Broadway Actors:

-- **StatsReader** - gets the load statistics from the **DbLoad** actor that loads the data to the target DB.
+- **StatsReader** - gets the load statistics from the **DbLoad** Actor that loads the data to the target DB.
-- **StatsLoader** - gets the statistical information from the StatsReader and populates it in task_exe_stats_detailed TDM DB table.
+- **StatsLoader** - gets the statistical information from the StatsReader Actor and populates it in task_exe_stats_detailed TDM DB table.
 This table is extracted by the [task execution report API](/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/07_get_task_execution_reports_APIs.md#get-task-execution-summary-report) to generate the Statistics Report tab of the Task Execution Report.

 See an example below: